Mohamed-Elhawary/fasthelpers-framework-fhf/README.md

 }
 /*
    - Add incomplete line below the text that has this class.
-   - You may need to add (relative) helper class to the element that has this helper class to can have the right effect, like the photos below.
+   - You may need to add (relative) helper class to the element that has this helper class to get the right effect.
 */
 ```
 ![image](https://user-images.githubusercontent.com/69651552/96497128-7e40fc00-124a-11eb-9fde-6aeaa9eb51aa.png)